IHC Library needs bookmarks!

 IHC library wants to provide a space for young artists to show off their creativity, connect with nature, and have some fun over the school holidays.
 The winning bookmarks will be printed and sent to library users with their books – sharing your art with readers across Aotearoa!

 This year’s theme is Nature – so we want to see your inspiration from the natural world, whether it’s animals, rivers, oceans, mountains or flowers!
-You might be inspired by our judges with Kat Quin’s book of native birds or want to draw some deep sea creatures with Lindsey.

 Who Can Enter?

-To enter you must have an Intellectual Disability and/or Autism and be 21 or under.
-We will award prizes for 1st, 2nd, and 3rd place across four age categories (12 winners total).
+To enter you must have an intellectual disability and/or autism and be 21 or under.
+We will award prizes for 1st, 2nd and 3rd place across four age categories (12 winners total).

 Age groups: